whatrocks/fahrenheit-52/pages/index.md

 *I guess we'll find out!*

-Fahrenheit 52 is a weekly writing challenge that I'll be doing throughout 2022.
-At the end of the week, I'll read that week's story aloud and release it as an episode in the [Fahrenheit 52 podcast feed](/podcast.xml).
+Fahrenheit 52 was a weekly writing challenge that I did in 2022.
+At the end of the week, I (or a guest!) read that week's story aloud and released it as an episode in the [Fahrenheit 52 podcast feed](/podcast.xml).
 If audio's not your thing, you can subscribe to the [blog RSS feed](/rss.xml) instead.

-My goal for this project is to have fun and practice writing.
+My goal for this project was to have fun and practice writing.
+And it worked!
 Thanks for checking it out!

 **Read the stories:**